joetanx/conjur-jenkins/README.md

 ③ The Jenkins project sends an authentication request to Conjur using the JWT authenticator web service

 - The Jenkins project finds the URI for JWT authenticator using `<Conjur-Appliance-URL>/authn-jwt/<service-id>`
-- The URI configure in this demo is `https://conjur.vx/authn-jwt/jenkins`
+- The URI for this demo is `https://conjur.vx/authn-jwt/jenkins`

 ④ Conjur fetches the public key from the JWKS of the Conjur Secrets Plugin